Sciss/sciss.github.io/_posts/2019-08-09-debian-stretch-to-buster.md

     $ sudo sed -i 's/stretch/buster/g' /etc/apt/sources.list

 (I stole that line [from this tutorial](https://linuxconfig.org/how-to-upgrade-debian-9-stretch-to-debian-10-buster)).
-Having backed up all important data to an external harddisk (including invisible dot-files from your home directory), I then ran
+Having backed up all important data to an external harddisk (including invisible dot-files from the home directory), I then ran

+    $ apt update
+    $ sudo apt upgrade

 This worked without major conflicts.
 Some dialog popped about about 'minissdpd', I just confirmed the default options.
 The final `update-initramfs`, which recreats your bootloader stuff, used kernel `4.19.0-5-amd64`, but